Kshitij-Darwhekar/Kshitij-Website/README.md

 - `src/app/`: Contains the Next.js pages for different sections of the website.
 - `public/`: Contains static assets such as images, icons, and resume file.

+## Color References

+The colors used in website are provided in `public/Website_Colors`

 ## Deployment